 Welcome to our ongoing celebration of City Living in Toronto, where we feature urban village amenities across the neighbourhoods we sell in!

-From sprawl to small, each urban park has its own unique character, and serves the city and it’s immediate neighbourhood in different ways.
+From small to sprawl, each urban park has its own unique character and serves the city and its immediate neighbourhood in different ways.
 Even more, I adore how these ‘green spaces’ become ‘multi colour spaces’, so to speak, when Autumn arrives!

 It’s the heart of The Danforth East community.

 This picturesque one-hectare park on Danforth Avenue boasts many perks for Torontonians to enjoy, from the family picnic area and wading pool to the playground and outdoor table tennis!